 Key performance indicator Measurement The Contractor shall submit to the Client the detailed design and specification of the agreed PFR solution in accordance with the Clients PFR Technical Minimum Requirements and Code of Practice for PFR.
-The scale and detail of the Detailed Design will meet the Client and end-user expectations in accordance with the Clients PFR Technical Minimum Requirements and Code of Practice for PFR.
+The detailed design and The scale and detail of the Detailed Design will meet the Client and end-user expectations in accordance with the Clients PFR Technical Minimum Requirements and Code of Practice for PFR.
 To be completed in line with the completion date in the approved programme and to cost.
 The Contractor adopts a right first-time approach to delivery.
-The detailed design and specification shall take due note of the flood risk assessment (PFR Standard 1) and the survey (PFR Standard 2).
-Shall be defined within each call-off specification.
+Shall be defined within each call-off specification. specification shall take due note of the flood risk assessment (PFR Standard 1) and the survey (PFR Standard 2). • Shall be defined within each call-on specification.
 The construction of PFR measures will meet the Client and end-user expectations in accordance with the design and specification described in PFR Standard 3 and the Clients Pre-Construction Information Report.
-The scale and detail of the Construction will meet the Client and end-user expectations with the PFR specification, Clients PFR Technical Minimum Requirements, Code of Practice for PFR and Pre- Construction Information Report.
+The scale and detail of the Construction will meet the Client and end-user expectations with the PFR specification, Clients PFR Technical Minimum Requirements, Code of Practice for PFR and Pre-Construction Information Report.
 To be completed in line with the completion date in the approved programme and to cost.
 The Contractor adopts a right first-time approach to The construction work shall be undertaken in accordance with good practice, including relevant standards, guidance and delivery.
 Shall be defined within each call-off specification.